Are you looking for best tips for living on a budget?

 First, you need to create a Budget

-The first thing you need to do is create a budget.
+The first step is to create a budget.

 There are several advantages of a balanced budget which is why we start here.

-When first starting a budget you don’t have to get all fancy with this.
-You don’t need to be a personal finance expert.
+When first starting a budget you don't have to get all fancy with this.
+You don't need to be a personal finance expert.
 A simple spreadsheet is all you need.
-You can find a few easy budget templates here.
+You can download a free easy to use monthly budget printable here

 And remember.
 The best way to start a budget is to just start.